vmlrodrigues/pocketsmith_ruby_client/docs/TransactionsApi.md

 require 'time'
 require 'pocketsmith_ruby_client'
 # setup authorization
-PocketsmithRubyClient.configure do |config|
+PocketsmithClient.configure do |config|
   # Configure API key authorization: developerKey
   config.api_key['X-Developer-Key'] = 'YOUR API KEY'
   # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
   # config.api_key_prefix['X-Developer-Key'] = 'Bearer'
 end

-api_instance = PocketsmithRubyClient::TransactionsApi.new
+api_instance = PocketsmithClient::TransactionsApi.new
 id = 42 # Integer | The unique identifier of the account.
 opts = {
   start_date: '2016-11-01', # String | Limit to transactions on or after this date.
 Required if end_date is provided.
 If not provided, defaults to the furtherest date allowed by the user's subscription.